-Chief Executive's Statement
+Chief Executive's Statement For the six months ended 30 April 2019

 Laying Strong Foundations

 My first twelve months in the business have seen a significant transformation.
 This has involved establishing the relevant operational and financial disciplines necessary for a business of Idox's stature and complexity, but which had been previously lacking.
 The foundations that have now been embedded across the business leave us well positioned in the short term and will also support future progress against our strategic objectives.